Assessing Factual Music Comprehension in Large Audio Language Models: Introduction

 \section{Introduction}

-Music Language Models (Music LMs) are an emerging family of multimodal models that consume both language and audio as input.
-Music LMs answer natural language queries about music, making these models a new and promising general-purpose tool for music information retrieval tasks such as music captioning, music tagging, and interactive music question answering.
-Music LMs are typically benchmarked with Natural Language Processing (NLP) metrics such as BERTScore~\citep{bertscore}, which compare reference text with model outputs using a question-answering (QA) dataset, e.g., MusicQA.
-Prior work has identified that these metrics may be inadequate~\citep{llark, lee2024captioning, zang2025areyou}, but they remain the predominant approach for evaluating Music LMs.
+Large Audio Language Models (LALMs) are an emerging family of multimodal generative models that consume both text and audio inputs and produce text output.
+LALMs are trained to answer natural language questions about audio recordings, including music, making these models a promising general-purpose tool for music information retrieval tasks such as captioning, tagging, and interactive question answering.
+In this work, we seek to understand how well recent LALMs perform on a variety of classic music information retrieval tasks, and develop a reproducible benchmark for measuring progress in the ongoing development of this family of models.

-In this work, we show that the standard NLP metrics used to assess Music LMs are not just inadequate; they fail to measure any ability of these models to extract information from audio.
-Specifically, we propose a baseline experiment that pairs each question in a Music QA dataset with a random, unrelated music recording from the dataset; this baseline tells us how a Music LM scores when it receives no useful information with which to answer the question; nevertheless, the standard NLP metrics judge outputs of this baseline to be equally good as when the correct music is provided.
-Furthermore, we show that adversarially crafted answers achieve very high scores under the standard metrics, despite being factually incorrect.

-Given the shortcomings of standard NLP metrics, we propose two improvements to the Music LM evaluation protocols.
-First, we propose a new music-informed text evaluation metric, \clapscore, based on the pretrained CLAP embedding model~\citep{clap}. \clapscore is a simple drop-in replacement for pairwise NLP metrics within the standard evaluation framework.
-We find that \clapscore is a capable of judging a Music LM's use of audio information, in the sense that it prefers answers based on correct audio inputs over answers based on random audio inputs.
-Second, we propose a more interpretable \emph{factual} evaluation framework for measuring specific aspects of musical understanding.

-Our factual evaluation framework builds upon the work of \citet{weck2024muchomusic}, which develops an new benchmark dataset for Music LMs based on multiple-choice question answering.
-In contrast to open-ended Music QA, multiple-choice question answering can be quantified via simple Precision, Recall, and F1 scores.
-We abstract and extend the procedure used by \citet{weck2024muchomusic} into a \textit{framework} for transforming labeled datasets into factual evaluation benchmarks for Music LMs.
-The proposed framework is precise, granular, and cannot be `fooled' by fluent but otherwise hallucinatory outputs from a Music LM.
-We implement examples of this framework using the Free Music Archive (FMA) \citep{fma} and MusicNet \citep{musicnet}.

-Our contributions are threefold: \begin{itemize} \item We show that six commonly reported metrics for evaluating Music LMs fail to measure these models' ability to extract information from audio inputs. \item We propose a new, musically-aware similarity metric, \clapscore: a drop-in replacement for the aforementioned metrics that more effectively quantifies Music LM performance. \item We propose and implement a modality-agnostic framework for measuring model \textit{correctness}.
-Our framework uses a factual question-answering protocol, which can be evaluated using simple and interpretable Precision, Recall, and F1 scores. \end{itemize}

-Together, these findings highlight the limitations of current evaluation practice for Music LMs and address these limitations with new evaluation techniques along with evidence of their efficacy.